A few common questions about E-Bikes

 As traffic and gas prices increase, many people are starting to consider the possibility of purchasing an E-bike.
 There are more E-bikes available today than ever, and prices are dropping as more people are buying E-bikes.

+What to know about electric bikes.
 How fast does an e-bike go?
 Is a very common question.
 In general, an E-bike goes a top speed of 25 miles per hour.
 They can go faster, in fact, I have seen a DIY E-bike that goes 50 miles per hour.
 But street regulations generally want them going no faster than 25 miles per hour.

 The first question many people ask is.
 What is an E-bike?